Environments

 1. Select an organization, and then select Configurations Environments.

-2. Select Vertical ellipsis next to the environment to delete.
+2. Select Vertical ellipsis next to the environment you want to delete.

 3. Select Delete environment.